-Figure~\ref{fig:dl_mag_vs_H} displays magnetic-field dependent data of $\Delta L(H)/L_0$ and $M(H)$, which both reveal a $1^{st}$-order transition around 11\,K with a broad hysteresis region from about 7 to 12\,T. Panel~(a) also shows that the elongation at this transition exceeds the field-induced $\Delta L(H)/L_0$ within the low-temperature phase by two orders of magnitude.
+Figure~\ref{fig:dl_mag_vs_H} displays magnetic-field dependent data of $\Delta L(H)/L_0$ and $M(H)$, which both reveal a first-order transition around 11\,K with a broad hysteresis region from about 7 to 12\,T. Panel~(a) also shows that the elongation at this transition exceeds the field-induced $\Delta L(H)/L_0$ within the low-temperature phase by two orders of magnitude.
 As discussed, these drastic length changes signal the switching between ${\bf c}_{m}$- and $({\bf a}_{m}\pm {\bf b}_{m})$-oriented structural domains.
 From the non-reversible part of $\Delta L(H)/L_0$ we can estimate a domain switching ratio of up to about 80\,\%.
 As shown in Fig.~\ref{fig:dl_mag_vs_H}(b), the $M(H)$ curves at 5 and 25\,K are strictly linear with very similar slopes.
-This is typical for a transverse-field configuration: the ordered staggered moments at 5\,K are almost perpendicular to the magnetic field and continuously cant towards the field direction with increasing $H$.
-At 11\,K, this remains unchanged in the low-field phase, whereas in the high-field phase, $M(H)$ is still linear but now with a finite ZF offset of $\simeq 0.04\,\mu_{B}/$fu, which signals weak ferromagnetism resulting from slightly canted staggered moments.
-The ratio of this offset to the local moment of $3\,\mu_{B}/$fu derived from the Curie-Weiss fit yields a canting angle of about $0.8^\circ$.
+This is typical for a transverse-field configuration of an antiferromagnet: the ordered staggered moments at 5\,K are almost perpendicular to the magnetic field and continuously cant towards the field direction with increasing $H$.
+At 11\,K, this remains unchanged in the low-field phase, whereas in the high-field phase, $M(H)$ is still linear but now with a finite ZF offset of $\simeq 0.04\,\mu_{\rm B}/$fu, which signals weak ferromagnetism resulting from slightly canted staggered moments.
+The ratio of this offset to the local moment of $3\,\mu_{\rm B}/$fu derived from the Curie-Weiss fit yields a canting angle of about $0.8^\circ$.